chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 REMOVE_LABELS = This label, That label, Another label
 ```

 The script will remove those labels from any movies that have that label assigned.
 This slows the process down DRAMATICALLY.
 As an example, replacing images on a library of 658 movies took about 8 minutes.
 With REMOVE_LABELS, after 9 minutes the script was 4% through the same library.
-Retrieving the list of labels from Plex is expensive.
+Manipulating labels through the PlexAPI library is expensive.

 ### Usage
 1. setup as above